Intro

 Below is a breakdown of the UK bands for earnings and taxable income.

-Individuals who earn affiliate income as part of a side-gig and remain in full-time employment are advised to be aware that income tax will be determined on the basis of combined earnings.
+Individuals who earn affiliate income as part of a side-gig and remain in full-time employment are advised to be aware that an income tax calculator can help determine tax based on their combined earnings.
 Therefore, when calculating taxable income, it’s important to include all earnings over the course of the tax year.

 Affiliates registering with HMRC as self-employed will also be subject to National Insurance payments on any business profits over the personal allowance thresholds noted above.
 For affiliates in self-employment, National Insurance rates will fall under either Class 2 or Class 4.